top of page

 How to Customize Cabinets with Decorative Feet and Legs

-Mama you're not the only one who looks great all dressed up, your cabinets do to!
+You're not the only one who looks great all dressed up, your cabinets do to!
 Adding decorative feet and legs is an easy way to upgrade your entire kitchen creating a custom look and feel.
 Most stock kitchen lines only have a few options in this department which is why I recommend working with a semi-custom cabinet maker if budget allows.
-We all know the devil is in the details!
+We all know the devil is in the details.

 There are many types of decorative feet that can be used as accents under the main sink cabinet or other feature areas to create a furniture like look.
 Here are a few of the many common styles with their names below: